Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 2

 taken out.
 It went to the other

-& into the brain & killed her.
+& into the brain & Killed her.

-I am sorry too a about poor
+I am sorry too about poor

 old Trowbridge.
 I was hoping